yhoogstrate/methylprep/README.md

 # pymethyarray:  python package for processing for Illumina BeadChips

-`pymetharray` is a fork of the `methylprep`, whereas `methylprep` is a python package for processing Illumina methylation array data.
+`pymetharray` is a fork of the python package, `methylprep` which became unmaintained.
+As such, `pymetharray` is a python package for processing Illumina methylation array data.
+It primarily serves as API interface for embedded array classifiers rather than direct analysis, for which different optimizations and data structures were needed.
+Some behaviour will break and become backwards incompatible.

 Major difference in design philosopy:
  - Input is considered per idat file, not per array or per dataset
  - As such, API is restructured and not backwards compatible

 View the former docs on [ReadTheDocs.](https://life-epigenetics-methylprep.readthedocs-hosted.com/en/latest/)